intel/iodlr/containers/wordpress/README.md

 ## Containers

-To accomplish this goal, we have built four containers: wp_base, wp_opt, wp5.2_base, and wp5.2_opt.
+To accomplish this goal, we have built four containers: wp4.2_php7.4_base, wp4.2_php7.4_opt, wp5.6_php8.0_base, wp5.6_php8.0_opt.

-* wp4.2_php7.4_base_querycacheoff_http contains the bare minimum needed to execute WordPress 4.2 / PHP7.4 and establish
+* wp4.2_php7.4_base_https contains the bare minimum needed to execute WordPress4.2 / PHP7.4 and establish
 a baseline.
 The following modifications were made to wp_base in addition to containerization:
   * php-fpm7.4
-* wp4.2_php7.4_opt_querycacheon_http builds upon wp4.2_php7.4_base_querycacheoff_http and has the following additions
+* wp4.2_php7.4_opt_https builds upon wp4.2_php7.4_base_https and has the following additions
   * BOLTing of PHP
+  * Intel QAT accelerator with SW mode for TLS
   * PHP Zend framework now uses large pages
   * MariaDB now uses large pages and additional tuning
   * NUMA optimization/multi instance (must be done via pinning, see below)
     * Note that for NUMA optimization/pinning you may do this with the base container if you wish to isolate this optimization.

-* wp4.2_php7.4_opt_querycacheoff_1_instance_only_http builds upon wp4.2_php7.4_opt_querycacheon_http but with query_cache disabled instead.
-It is intended to be run as a single container only.
-* wp5.2_php7.4_base_querycacheoff_http builds upon wp4.2_php7.4_base_querycacheoff_http, but uses WordPress 5.2 and its associated database dump and URLs.
+* wp5.6_php8.0_base_https contains the bare minimum needed to execute WordPress5.6 / PHP8.0.
-* wp5.2_php7.4_opt_querycacheon_http builds upon wp4.2_php7.4_opt_querycacheon_http, but uses WordPress 5.2 and its associated database dump and URLs.
+* wp5.6_php8.0_opt_https builds upon wp5.6_php8.0_base_https and has the following additions
-* wp5.2_php7.4_opt_querycacheoff_1_instance_only_http builds upon wp4.2_php7.4_opt_querycacheon_http, but uses WordPress 5.2 and its associated database dump and URLs, and with query_cache disabled.
-It is intended to be run as a single container only.
+  * PHP JIT
+  * BOLTing of PHP
+  * Intel QAT accelerator with SW mode for TLS
+  * PHP Zend framework now uses large pages
+  * MariaDB now uses large pages and additional tuning
+  * NUMA optimization/multi instance (must be done via pinning, see below)
+    * Note that for NUMA optimization/pinning you may do this with the base container if you wish to isolate this optimization.

 Note that in order to run a baseline across multiple sockets, you will need to utilize the 1s-bkm.js file in the base user directory in the container you wish to run (likely base).
 Copy the file over the current my.cnf as shown in the dockerfile.